What is Comparative Literature?

 Comparative Literature is the study of literature from a range of different contexts and traditions.
 This includes literature produced by various cultures around the world, but also other kinds of comparisons as well–texts that belong to different media, for example.

-At Williams, Comp Lit is a vibrant interdisciplinary program that brings together faculty and courses from a range of different programs and departments, including French and Spanish, German and Russian, Chinese and Japanese, Arabic, English, Africana Studies, Latino/a Studies, American Studies, Religion, and Theater, among others.
+At Williams, Comp Lit is a vibrant interdisciplinary program that brings together faculty and courses from a range of different programs and departments, including French and Spanish, German and Russian, Chinese and Japanese, Arabic, English, Africana Studies, Latino/a Studies, American Studies, Religion, and Theatre, among others.

 What Kinds of Courses Can I Take in Comp Lit?